-Customs duties are generally payable on goods imported from outside the EU and, depending on the terms of the UK's exit from the EU, would start to apply to imports from the EU; we await the publication of a Customs Bill which will legislate for customs duties on and after Brexit, depending on the outcome of the Brexit negotiations.
+Customs duties are generally payable on goods imported from outside the EU and, depending on the terms of the UK's exit from the EU, could start to apply to imports from the EU.
+However, the European Union (Withdrawal) Act 2018 will incorporate the latest EU customs code into UK law for the transitional period.

 Excise duties are levied on particular classes of goods (e.g. alcohol and tobacco).
 Insurance premium tax is charged on the receipt of a premium by an insurer under a taxable insurance contract.
 Environmental taxes include the following: landfill tax; aggregates levy; climate change levy; and a carbon reduction charge.